UCLALibrary/research-tips/_tutorials/2021-uc-search.markdown

     - catalog
     - research
 ---
-"Libraries on all 10 University of California campuses are now connected through UC Library Search, a unified discovery and borrowing system.
-Watch this video to learn more about this new discovery tool!"
+Libraries on all 10 University of California campuses are now connected through UC Library Search, a unified discovery and borrowing system.
+Watch this video to learn more about this new discovery tool!

 <iframe width="1120" height="630" src="https://www.youtube.com/embed/3Yd7RUZjdHs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>